Skip to content

 Good things truly do take time.
 When you think about exercising or eating healthy, you usually don’t see results in a day or a week.
 In fact, it can take many months and sometimes years upon years of growth that builds up over time to see and feel your body becoming healthier.

-Why Grifin's “Stock Where You Shop™” mantra to invest?
+Why Grifin's “Stock Where You Shop™” mantra as a part of your investing strategy?

-Grifin makes investing easy and connected to your everyday shopping.
-When you use your linked card to shop, Grifin automatically takes $1 from your bank and buys $1 worth of stock in the stores you shopped at that week.
+Grifin makes investing easy and connected to your everyday spending.
+When you use your linked cards to shop, spend, and pay bills as your normally do, Grifin automatically takes $1 from your bank and buys $1 worth of stock in the stores you shopped at that week.
 At the end of the week, you see all the stocks you got in your app.

 You can invest more if you want, like $2, $5, or $10, by changing it in your settings.
 This way, your investments match your spending habits.
 For example, if you switch to a different grocery store, Grifin keeps up with your new shopping choices.
 Just swipe your card, and Grifin buys stock in the new store each time you shop.
 Easy peasy!